Dating someone a little…odd?

 A Peek Into Normal Can Clear the Way

 There’s a book that’s a fun and über feel-good reminder of what it feels like when love is normal.
+It’s form about a zillion years ago now, but it’s still spot on and useful.
 It’s called He’s Just Not That Into You, written by Greg Behrendt, a former writer on the early 2000s HBO show Sex and the City.
 These might seem old school and out of date as current reference points, but they’re relevant.

-He’s Just Not That Into You, as unlikely a title as could be, is encouraging and a reminder of what love feels like when it’s good.
+He’s Just Not That Into You is encouraging and a reminder of what love feels like when it’s good.
 It points up our value as humans, as women, and that love is meant to be joyful.
+There’s even an audiobook version read by the author and another Sex in the City Writer.
 I’m a fan of the phrase Greg coins which can give a boost to us all, don’t waste the pretty.

 Dating a Sociopath, Leaving a Narcissist Isn’t Easy

-While it won’t be this easy, know this: every bit of how you’re feeling right now is how it is if we’ve been dating a sociopath.
+While it won’t be this easy, know this: Every bit of how you’re feeling right now feels if we’ve been dating a sociopath.
 And this is how leaving and the aftermath begins.
-You were right to Google and you’ve found one of the best resources on the planet… Read this website page to page, and maybe book some sessions.
-Or email me.

 The way you’re feeling is not the new you; it’s temporary and it’s where the answers are and where the recovery comes from.
 There’s nothing wrong with you, there’s everything right with you.